-- a.
-Major and collector streets shall incorporate distinct landscape features to highlight their importance. - b.
-Local streets should be lined with drought tolerant shade trees to provide shade and a more comfortable pedestrian experience.

-3. Parking Lot Landscaping

-- a.
-In an effort to reduce the heat island effect, parking lot islands shall contain drought tolerant shade trees in combination with shrubs and groundcover. - b.
-The perimeter of parking lots shall be screened from public streets and open space areas by any of the following methods: - i.
-A landscape hedge a minimum of three feet in height; - ii.
-A low decorative masonry wall or fence a minimum of three feet in height in combination with landscaping; or - iii.
-A landscaped buffer a minimum of 10 feet in width and that contains drought tolerant shade trees (or existing Pecan trees) in combination with shrubs and groundcover.
+- (d) Where permitted pursuant to this Specific Plan, existing Pecan trees are encouraged to be used to satisfy applicable landscape requirements, provided that provisions are made to address their unique water and maintenance requirements. - (2) Streetscape - (a) Major and collector streets shall incorporate distinct landscape features to highlight their importance. - (b) Local streets should be lined with drought tolerant shade trees to provide shade and a more comfortable pedestrian experience. - (3) Parking Lot Landscaping - (a) In an effort to reduce the heat island effect, parking lot islands shall contain drought tolerant shade trees in combination with shrubs and groundcover. - (b) The perimeter of parking lots shall be screened from public streets and open space areas by any of the following methods: - (i) A landscape hedge a minimum of three feet in height; - (ii) A low decorative masonry wall or fence a minimum of three feet in height in combination with landscaping; or - (iii) A landscaped buffer a minimum of 10 feet in width and that contains drought tolerant shade trees (or existing Pecan trees) in combination with shrubs and groundcover.

-F. Fences and Walls:
+vi.
+Fences and Walls:

-- 1. General - a.
-Continuous lengths of uninterrupted fence or wall planes adjacent to public streets and the Santa Cruz River are discouraged.
-A combination of techniques shall be used to provide visual relief, which may include but not be limited to: - i.
-Contrasting columns spaced no more than 100 feet apart; - ii.
-A landscaped buffer adjacent to the fence or wall that is a minimum of 10 feet in width and contains drought tolerant shade trees or existing Pecan trees in combination with shrubs and groundcover.

-2. Materials and Design
+- (1) General - (a) Continuous lengths of uninterrupted fence or wall planes adjacent to public streets and the Santa Cruz River are discouraged.
+A combination of techniques shall be used to provide visual relief, which may include but not be limited to: - (i) Contrasting columns spaced no more than 100 feet apart; or - (ii) A landscaped buffer adjacent to the fence or wall that is a minimum of 10 feet in width and contains drought tolerant shade trees or existing Pecan trees in combination with shrubs and groundcover. - (2) Materials and Design - (a) Fences and walls shall be constructed of durable, easily-maintained materials such as, but not limited to: - (i) Stucco; - (ii) Adobe; - (iii) Stone or high quality simulated stone; - (iv) Wrought iron; - (v) Brick; or - (vi) Treated, stained or painted wood sections. - (b) Chain link, wire mesh, barbed wire, razor wire, or other similar products shall be prohibited where visible from adjacent public streets and adjacent open space areas with public trails and pathways.

-- a.
-Fences and walls shall be constructed of durable, easily maintained materials such as, but not limited to: - i.
-Stucco: - ii.
-Adobe; - iii.
-Stone or high quality simulated stone; - ix.
-Wrought iron; - v.
-Brick; or - vi.
-Treated, stained or painted wood sections. - b.
-Chain link, wire mesh, barbed wire, razor wire, or other similar products shall be prohibited where visible from adjacent public streets and adjacent open space areas with public trails and pathways. - c.
-Fences and walls shall complement the design of the associated building(s) in terms of their color, materials, and scale.
+(c) Fences and walls shall complement the design of the associated building(s) in terms of their color, materials, and scale.

-G. Parks, Open Space and Trails:
+vii.
+Parks, Open Space and Trails:

-- 1. General - a.
-Public spaces, parks and greenways shall be designed to encourage community interaction and provide opportunities for active and passive recreation. - b.
-Public spaces shall be located so as to be visible from surrounding development and streets for a greater sense of security. - c.
-The incorporation of fountains, public art, or other features is encouraged for all public spaces. - 2.
-Treatment of the River's Edge - a.
-Treatment of the Santa Cruz River's edge shall be driven by the character of development in each adjacent Village Subarea: - i.
-Within the River Center and Urban Residential Subareas, where a more urban character is desirable, terracing, formal walkways, overlooks, and other design elements should be integrated with adjacent development to provide a series of formal outdoor gathering spaces along the river's edge. - ii.
-In the other adjacent Village Subareas, a less formal, natural edge is desirable and shall be implemented through the incorporation of landscape and other techniques.
+- (1) General - (a) Public spaces, parks and greenways shall be designed to encourage community interaction and provide opportunities for active and passive recreation. - (b) Public spaces shall be located so as to be visible from surrounding development and streets for a greater sense of security. - (c) The incorporation of fountains, public art, or other features is encouraged for all public spaces. - (2) Treatment of the River's Edge - (a) Treatment of the Santa Cruz River's edge shall be driven by the character of development in each adjacent Village Subarea: - (i) Within the River Center and Urban Residential Subareas, where a more urban character is desirable, terracing, formal walkways, overlooks, and other design elements should be integrated with adjacent development to provide a series of formal outdoor gathering spaces along the river's edge. - (ii) In the other adjacent Village Subareas, a less formal, natural edge is desirable and shall be implemented through the incorporation of landscape and other techniques.